carmelosammarco/FTPsubsetMO/README.md

 script()
 ```

 The above function will allow you to add, in the path folder where you run the command, the files needed (which are CMEMS_Database.json and FTPsubsetMO.py) to run the subsetting process in a pure scripting way.
-"FTPsubsetMO.py" is the only file to modify and based on your data request needs.
-The script's inputs needed are highlighted with **####**.
+"FTPsubsetMO.py" is the only file to modify based on your data request needs.
+The script's inputs are highlighted with **####**.